-Let's face it: You already know you're going to spend a ton in April and May on food, gas and other essentials.
+Let's face it: You already know you're going to spend a ton this month on food, gas and other essentials.
 Wouldn't it be nice to get rewarded for these everyday purchases?

-That's the lure of the rewards credit card -- they're a great way to earn cash, discounts at your favorite stores, and even plane tickets.
+That's the lure of the rewards credit card -- they're a great way to earn cash, discounts at your favorite stores, and even free plane tickets and upgrades.
 But knowing you want a rewards card is the easy part.
 You need to find the best rewards credit card on the market, but there are a multitude of options.
 So, what’s your next step?

 With so many different credit card choices flooding the market these days, finding the best rewards credit card for your life has become an increasingly arduous task.
 But we’re here to help!